Detours for Navigating Instructional Videos: Experiments

-We attribute our large gain to three crucial factors --- (a) thanks to its tokens and long sequence length in the LLM, our model is capable of long video understanding, unlike CoVR \cite{covr}, which samples a few frames from the video, (b) appropriately using the source video context $V_d$, unlike CLIP \cite{clip}, CLIP-Hitchhiker \cite{clip-hitchhiker}, and InternVideo \cite{internvideo} since our model is more than a standard text-to-video retrieval model and (c) conditioning the retrieval on the query text.
+We attribute our large gain to three crucial factors: (a) thanks to its tokens and long sequence length in the LLM, our model is capable of long video understanding, unlike CoVR \cite{covr}, which samples a few frames from the video; (b) appropriately using the source video context $V_d$, unlike CLIP \cite{clip}, CLIP-Hitchhiker \cite{clip-hitchhiker}, and InternVideo \cite{internvideo}, since our model is more than a standard text-to-video retrieval model; and (c) conditioning the retrieval on the query text.
+Furthermore, we find that using narrations for generating a weakly-supervised training set is better than using keysteps \cite{video-distant} or captions \cite{vid2seq}, which miss details typically present in narrations.

 Fig.~\ref{fig:main_viz} shows example detours inferred by our model.
-In all the cases, our retrieval model ranks the correct detour video at top-1.
-It is evident that detour video retrieval is more challenging than conventional text-to-video-retrieval because the detour query can have missing context, e.g. \emph{``how do I add garnish after pouring?''} does not reveal the video task; the previous video context is needed for the correct retrieval.
-See Supp. for more visualizations, comparisons and some failure cases.
-The performance trend is similar for \emph{common} and \emph{novel} tasks of the dataset, reinforcing that training on a sufficiently large dataset with many recipes enables good generalization.
-We show the performance of each test subset in the Supp.
+In all the successful cases, our retrieval model ranks the correct detour video at top-1.
+It is evident that detour video retrieval is more challenging than conventional text-to-video-retrieval because the detour query can have missing context, e.g. \emph{``how do I add garnish after pouring?''} does not reveal the task in the video; the previous video context is needed for the correct retrieval.
+The failure cases (bottom row) show example errors in retrieval rank (left) and localization (right).
+The performance trend is similar for \emph{common} and \emph{novel} tasks of the dataset (see Supp.), reinforcing that training on a sufficiently large dataset with many recipes enables good generalization.

 \hide{Our gain is XX\% relative to the best performing method InternVideo~\cite{internvideo} w/ $\mathcal{Q}$ in recall@5 and the gap further increases to YY\% for recall@50.
 Furthermore, the retrievals by our model has a median rank of 30 whereas the second best method has a rank of 178, much lower than ours.
 We attribute this big gain to our novel model design and training set curation.
 Using instantaneous clip features with only query (\textbf{w/ $\mathcal{Q}$}) such as CLIP \cite{clip}, CLIP-Hitchhiker \cite{clip-hitchhiker}, InternVideo \cite{internvideo} and CoVR \cite{covr} does not help in full video retrieval, especially since the detour query can have missing context.
 For example, the query \emph{``Can I add honey at this step?''} does not reveal enough information about the task being executed, thus making full video retrieval a difficult task for such models.
 Providing additional video context for similarity calculation using average \cite{clip,internvideo} or weighted average \cite{clip-hitchhiker} indeed degrades the performance further, accentuating the need for a model like ours.
 Not providing query and only matching the videos for similarity \textbf{w/ $V_s$} does not work, as to be expected.
 We also outperform all the strong baselines.
 Our performance gain over not using $V_s$ and $\mathcal{Q}$ shows the importance of these modalities for detours video retrieval.
 Next, our improvement over not using hard negatives reinforces our choice of retrieval set curation.
 Finally, using a language model for end-to-end dataset curation is better than using parser with similarity scores.
 Overall, our proposed dataset and training method is superior to existing state-of-the-art methods and ablations by a significant margin.
 The performance trend is similar for \emph{common} and \emph{novel} tasks likewise and we show the performance of each test subset in the Supp.}